puniverse/capsule/README.md

 The `CAPSULE_REPOS` environment variable can be set to a *comma* (`,`) separated list of Maven repository URLS or well-known repository names (see above), which will override those specified in the manifest or the POM.

+By default, SNAPSHOT dependencies are not allowed, unless the `Allow-Snapshots` is set to `true`.

 Capsule can make use of Maven repositories in another way: the `Application` manifest attribute can specify the Maven coordinates of the application's main JAR file, which can in itself be a capsule.

 Maven [version ranges](http://maven.apache.org/enforcer/enforcer-rules/versionRanges.html) (as well as `LATEST` and `RELEASE`) are supported.
 For example: `Application: com.acme:foo:[1.0,2.0)`.
 The newest version matching the range (or the newest version if no range is given), will be downloaded, cached and launched.
 Not specifying a version at all will resolve to the latest release.
 If the application's main artifact is a capsule, then all configurations will be taken based on those in the artifact capsule.